 Given the state of things under COVID-19, this is becoming more commonplace.

-To ask for deletion, you will need to write a letter to Direct Recovery Services explaining your circumstance.
+To ask for deletion, you will need to write a letter to them explaining your circumstance.

 This is known as a goodwill deletion letter and is generally polite in tone.

-Whatever reasons you give Direct Recovery Services regarding why you were late on your payments, make sure that they are verifiably true.
+Whatever reasons you give them regarding why you were late on your payments, make sure that they are verifiably true.

 They will probably ask for you to provide proof that your story is true, whether that be hospital bills or a pink slip.